decoder-it/KrbRelayEx-RPC/README.md

 - Transparent relaying process for seamless user access.
 - Runs onw Winodws and GNU/Linux with Dotnet 8.0 sdk

+## Notes

+  - KrbRelayEx intercepts and relays the first authentication attempt, then switches to forwarder mode for all subsequent incoming requests.
+    You can press any time 'r' for restarting relay mode

+  - This tool is particularly effective if you can manipulate DNS names.
+Examples include:
+    - Being a member of the DNS Admins group.
+    - Having zones where unsecured DNS updates are allowed in Active Directory domains.
+    - Gaining control over HOSTS file entries on client computers.
+  - Background consoles are ideal for managing multiple SMB consoles
 ## Usage

 ```